Traitors Gate (video game): Critical reviews

 According to the review aggregation site Metacritic, critical reception of Traitors Gate was "mixed or average".
 The game was nominated for "The Design Award" at the 1999 British Academy Film Awards (BAFTAs), but lost the prize to Wipeout 3.
 The BAFTAs' judges called Traitors Gate a "very well researched and well considered game with intuitive game play", and praised its controls and its depiction of the Tower of London.
 It was also a finalist for GameSpot's 2000 "Best Adventure Game" award, which ultimately went to The Longest Journey.

 Comparing the game to Spycraft: The Great Game, GameSpot's Ron Dulin praised the puzzles in Traitors Gate, which he felt were sensible and realistic, alongside its detailed reproduction of the Tower of London.
 Despite encountering numerous technical problems with the software, he considered the overall product "very good", but short of outstanding.
 Cal Jones of PC Gaming World similarly praised the puzzles and visual detail, but noted a slight blurriness to the graphics and found the game brief despite its "nice covert feel".
 She ultimately gave it a moderate rating.

 By contrast, Tim Cant wrote in PC Gamer UK that Traitors Gate is a boring title, which contributes "nothing to an already-tedious genre".
-He condemned its puzzles, pace and control system, and summarized that playing it is "as much fun as being crapped on by crows, then beheaded."
+He condemned its puzzles, pace and control system.
 Cant's complaints were echoed in PC Zone, whose writer Mark Hill called the game dull and dismissed its puzzles as "childish".
 Hill and Cant both strongly critiqued Traitors Gate's graphics, which they considered bland and unengaging.
 Writing that the game's real "adventure is trying to keep your interest alive for more than five minutes", Hill gave Traitors Gate a "below average" rating.
 However, while David Ryan Hunt agreed in Computer Games Magazine that "too many flaws ... detract from the fun" in Traitors Gate, he sided with Dulin and Jones on the quality of the graphics and puzzles, which he felt were largely solid.